AneryPatel/TheHappyMammoths/the-happy-mammoths/README.md

 Reconciliation

 We reconcile each of the data sections that include the subject's race, officer's race, gender, birth year, first name, last name, locations, and streets.
-For each of these sections we reconciled each of these topics from the following tables of df_trr_trr_refresh,df_trr_weapondischarge_refresh,df_trr_trrstatus_refresh,df_trr_trr,df_data_officer and converting them to dataframe in order to ultimately reconcile the data.
+For each of these sections we reconciled each of these topics from the following tables of ```df_trr_trr_refresh```, df_trr_weapondischarge_refresh,df_trr_trrstatus_refresh,df_trr_trr,df_data_officer and converting them to dataframe in order to ultimately reconcile the data.

 ## Data Integration